 Avoid swimming in pools

-If neither gonococcal Gonorrhea Gonorrhea is caused by the bacteria Neisseria gonorrhoeae.
-It typically infects epithelia of the urethra, cervix, rectum, pharynx, or conjunctivae, causing irritation or pain and purulent... read more nor chlamydial Chlamydial, Mycoplasmal, and Ureaplasmal Mucosal Infections Sexually transmitted urethritis, cervicitis, proctitis, and pharyngitis not due to gonorrhea are caused predominantly by chlamydiae and infrequently by mycoplasmas or Ureaplasma sp.
-Chlamydiae... read more infection is suspected, most clinicians treat presumptively with moxifloxacin 0.5% drops 3 times a day for 7 to 10 days or another fluoroquinolone or trimethoprim/polymyxin B 4 times a day.
+If neither gonococcal Gonorrhea Gonorrhea is caused by the bacterium Neisseria gonorrhoeae.
+It typically infects epithelia of the urethra, cervix, rectum, pharynx, or conjunctivae, causing irritation or pain and purulent... read more nor chlamydial Chlamydia and Mycoplasmal Mucosal Infections Sexually transmitted urethritis, cervicitis, proctitis, and pharyngitis (that are not due to gonorrhea) are caused predominantly by chlamydiae and less frequently by mycoplasmas.
+Chlamydiae... read more infection is suspected, most clinicians treat presumptively with moxifloxacin 0.5% drops 2 to 4 times a day for 7 to 10 days or another fluoroquinolone or trimethoprim/polymyxin B 2 to 4 times a day.
 A poor clinical response after 2 or 3 days indicates that the cause is resistant bacteria, a virus, or an allergy.
 Culture and sensitivity studies should then be done (if not done previously); results direct subsequent treatment.

-Because of antimicrobial resistance and because chlamydial genital infection is often present in patients with gonorrhea, adult gonococcal conjunctivitis requires dual therapy with a single dose of ceftriaxone 1 g IM plus azithromycin 1 g orally once (with azithromycin allergy or to treat expected chlamydial co-infection use doxycycline 100 mg orally twice a day for 7 days).
+Because of antimicrobial resistance and because chlamydial genital infection is often present in patients with gonorrhea, adult gonococcal conjunctivitis requires dual therapy with a single dose of ceftriaxone 1 g IM plus azithromycin 1 g orally once (to treat possible chlamydial co-infection [ trachoma Trachoma Trachoma is a chronic conjunctivitis caused by Chlamydia trachomatis and is characterized by progressive exacerbations and remissions.
+It is the leading cause of preventable blindness... read more ]) or with doxycycline 100 mg orally twice a day for 7 days if azithromycin allergy.
 Fluoroquinolones are no longer recommended because resistance is now widespread.
 Bacitracin 500 U/g or gentamicin 0.3% ophthalmic ointment instilled into the affected eye every 2 hours may be used in addition to systemic treatment.
 Sex partners should also be treated.
-Patients need to be evaluated for other sexually transmitted infections Overview of Sexually Transmitted Infections Sexually transmitted infections (STIs), also termed sexually transmitted diseases or STDs, can be caused by a number of microorganisms that vary widely in size, life cycle, the diseases and... read more and the local public health authorities (at least in the US) need to be notified.
+Patients need to be evaluated for other sexually transmitted infections Overview of Sexually Transmitted Infections Sexually transmitted infection (STI) refers to infection with a pathogen that is transmitted through blood, semen, vaginal fluids, or other body fluids during oral, anal, or genital sex with... read more and the local public health authorities (at least in the United States) need to be notified.

 Acute bacterial conjunctivitis tends to differ from viral conjunctivitis by the presence of purulent discharge and the absence of chemosis and preauricular adenopathy.

-Forms of bacterial conjunctivitis that need to be treated differently include neonatal conjunctivitis, gonococcal conjunctivitis, trachoma, and inclusion conjunctivitis.
+Forms of bacterial conjunctivitis that need to be treated differently include neonatal conjunctivitis, gonococcal conjunctivitis, trachoma, and inclusion conjunctivitis (a type of chlamydial conjunctivitis).

 Diagnosis is usually clinical.